dtboy1995/android-sex-size/README.md

 # android-sex-size
-:watermelon: parameters of some android devices
+:iphone: parameters of some android devices

 > BG2-W09 HUAWEI